GWR 4900 Class 4920 Dumbleton Hall

 4920 Dumbleton Hall is a GWR 4900 Class steam locomotive, built by the Great Western Railway's Swindon Works in March 1929.
 Named after Dumbleton Hall, its first shed allocation was at Old Oak Common.
 In August 1950, the next shed allocation was Reading, and in March 1959 it was allocated to Newton Abbot.
 The locomotive's last shed allocation was Bristol Barrow Road.
 It was withdrawn from British Railways service in December 1965 and sold to Woodham Brothers scrapyard in Barry, Wales.

 It was purchased by the Dumbleton Hall Preservation Society, and left as the 82nd departure from Barry in June 1976 before being fully restored in 1992 for service on the Dartmouth Steam Railway.
-Meanwhile the DHPS was used to purchase the Dart Valley Branch after this put up for sale by its owners, which saw the DVR become the South Devon Railway and DHPS become the South Devon Railway Trust - with the original DHPS Shareholders maintaining their ownership.
+Meanwhile, the DHPS was used to purchase the Dart Valley Branch after this was put up for sale by its owners, which saw the DVR become the South Devon Railway and DHPS become the South Devon Railway Trust - with the original DHPS shareholders maintaining their ownership.

 After spells on loan to the West Somerset Railway, Nene Valley Railway and Gloucestershire Warwickshire Railway, 4920 returned to the Dartmouth Steam Railway and was last steamed in October 1999.